karndeb/Next-Query-Recommendation/README.md

 - start.sh ->  Bash script to build the image and run the docker container.

-### Note:- Please refer to amazon docs to set up the EKS Fargate
+### Note:- Please refer to amazon docs to set up EKS Fargate